altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 {
 ~The Lux was not a human, it was more than the sum of two humans~ ~It was also the space between~
-~Syncretic thoughts and ideas unspoken but known in harmony~ ~There was no Lenny, no Jochek, only Lux~
+~Synchronistic thoughts and ideas unspoken but known in harmony~ ~Merged together: Lenny and Jocheck were but voices in the mind of this new entity~ ~The Lux~
 ~And the Lux was in the link~
 ~Which was disconnecting from itself~
 ~Thoughts and memories, ideas - hopes... were selectively spreading apart~